AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

   - **Database addition**: No effect on the existing transfer, but elements from the new database will be available to add if the transfer is edited.

-  - Database rename: The Path metadata of assets referencing the database is updated.
+  - **Database rename**: The path metadata of assets referencing the database is updated.

   - **Database deletion**: All elements and templates that were also deleted because of the database being removed will propagate and synchronize.<sup>1</sup>